-The members of our corporate governance and nominating committee are comprised of Drs.
-Sato and Schenkein.
+The members of our corporate governance and nominating committee are Dr. Sato, Dr. Schenkein and Ms. Cook.
 Dr. Sato serves as the chairperson of our corporate governance and nominating committee.
 All members of our corporate governance and nominating committee meet the requirements for independence under current NASDAQ listing standards and SEC rules and regulations.
 The responsibilities of our corporate governance and nominating committee include, among other things:

-identifying, evaluating and making recommendations to our board of directors regarding nominees for election to our board of directors and its committees;

-- considering and making recommendations to our board of directors regarding the composition of our board of directors and its committees; - · reviewing developments in corporate governance practices; - · evaluating the adequacy of our corporate governance practices and reporting; and - evaluating the performance of our board of directors and of individual directors.
+- identifying, evaluating and making recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - considering and making recommendations to our board of directors regarding the composition of our board of directors and its committees; - reviewing developments in corporate governance practices; - evaluating the adequacy of our corporate governance practices and reporting; and - evaluating the performance of our board of directors and of individual directors.

 Our corporate governance and nominating committee operates under a written charter that satisfies the listing standards of NASDAQ.
-A copy of the charter of our corporate governance and nominating committee is available on our website at http://investors.denalitherapeutics.com in the Governance section of our Investors webpage.
-During 2017, our corporate governance and nominating committee held one meeting.
+A copy of the charter of our corporate governance and nominating committee is available on our website at https://denalitherapeutics.com/investors in the Corporate Governance section of our Investors & Media Relations web page.
+During 2018, our corporate governance and nominating committee held three meetings.